01 July 2025

 In the Q&A, Chulayarnnon also discussed the consequences of the political climate for artists: “self-censorship is still existing: for me, sometimes I did that.”
 He contrasted the student protests of 2020 and 2021 — when Thai artists were more blunt in their political satire — with the current atmosphere: “for now, we need thought-provoking [art], but no need to be hardcore”.
 He also highlighted the threats that “hardcore” artists face: “I don’t want to be in jail, but I respect them.”

-Sam I-shan’s essay booklet is twenty-four pages long, and has twenty-four different cover photos, reflecting the twenty-four-hour duration of Chulayarnnon’s video installation.
+Sam I-shan’s essay booklet is twenty-four pages long, and has been published in a limited edition of twenty-four copies (each with a unique cover photos), reflecting the twenty-four-hour duration of Chulayarnnon’s video installation.
 The author identifies subtle political metaphors in the exhibition: she notes that the day-long running time “might parallel the cyclical nature of Thai politics,” and she argues that the piles of clothes in the gallery space “stand for all people disenfranchised by...
 Thailand’s political system, with some of these bodies literally absent, having been imprisoned, exiled, disappeared or killed.”

 08 June 2025